Saffron, the spice of well-being: how does it balance our mood and soothe our stress?

 Mechanism of action

 Safranal is known to act as a serotonin enhancer , playing a role similar to SSRIs (Selective Serotonin Reuptake Inhibitors) .
-Specifically, it increases the availability of serotonin in the synaptic space, thus promoting the transmission of this neurotransmitter nicknamed the "happy hormone." -
+Specifically, it increases the availability of serotonin in the synaptic cleft, thus promoting the transmission of this neurotransmitter, often called the "happiness hormone." -

 Proven benefits

-In a clinical study conducted with safranal-rich oil, a relaxing effect and a significant reduction in cortisol were observed in women after just 20 minutes of exposure.
-Since cortisol is the stress hormone, its reduction contributes to better emotional balance and a sense of well-being.
+In a clinical study using an oil rich in safranal, a relaxing effect and a significant reduction in cortisol were observed in women after only 20 minutes of exposure.
+Since cortisol is the stress hormone, its reduction contributes to improved emotional balance and a sense of well-being.

 - Crocin